Health & Safety Representatives Training Course

 How is the program delivered?

-The program is delivered over 5 days face to face by an approved Worksafe WA trainer and assessor who will apply the course to your workplace context.
-Below is our 2023 course calendar highlighted in blue.
+The program is delivered over 5 days face to face by an approved WorkSafe WA trainer who will apply the course to your workplace context.

 How will you be assessed?